IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_location.rst

 Parameters
 ----------

+  location (True, str, None)
+    (Required for new resource) A unique name for the new Satellite location

+  managed_from (True, str, None)
+    (Required for new resource) The IBM Cloud metro from which the Satellite location is managed

   zones (False, list, None)
     The names of at least three high availability zones to use for the location

+  resource_group_id (False, str, None)
+    ID of the resource group.

   description (False, str, None)